-The DOIT Esp32 DevKit v1 is a very affordable WiFi module with plenty of IO, including 3 hardware UARTs.
-Adding the firmware below, the WiFi module will become an EZB that can be connected by ARC.
+The DOIT Esp32 DevKit v1 is a very affordable WiFi module with plenty of IO, including three hardware UARTs.
+Adding the firmware below, the WiFi module will become an EZB that ARC can connect.
 This firmware works with ARC versions greater or equal to 2019.06.25.00.

 *Note: For servo use with EZ-Cam, only pins 2,4,12-19,21-23,25-27,32-33 are recommended.

 - In the Arduino IDE, add this link to File->Preferences->Libraries: https://dl.espressif.com/dl/package_esp32_index.json